 The government estimates that the cost of fraud and abuse within claims across both the SME and RDEC schemes could be in the region of £311m.
 However, the main focus of anti-abuse measures is around the SME scheme.

 Steps announced so far to tackle abuse:

 - A cap on the amount of the payable credit that can be claimed under the SME scheme – designed to catch artificial structures but genuine businesses can still, unfortunately, fall within the rule base, even though no wrongdoing was intended.

 - Additional resource within the HMRC R&D team to review and scrutinise claims being filed (100 new R&D case workers to date).

-- Steps and legislations to take effect from 1 April 2023:
+Steps and legislations to take effect for accounting periods commencing on or after 1 April 2023:

 - Formalising the need for details around important aspects of the claim (covering both the work done and the basis of expenditure collation/calculation) – making this a compulsory requirement.